c0achmcguirk/csharp-alexa-skill/Readme.md

 To view your deployed function open its Function View window by double-clicking the function name shown beneath the AWS Lambda node in the AWS Explorer tree.

 To perform testing against your deployed function use the Test Invoke tab in the opened Function View window.

-To configure event sources for your deployed function, for example to have your function invoked when an object is created in an Amazon S3 bucket, use the Event Sources tab in the opened Function View window.

 To update the runtime configuration of your deployed function use the Configuration tab in the opened Function View window.